jagadyudha/Bot-Telegram-Covid19/README.md

 # BOT COVID-19 Telegram [Python]
-This bot is used to monitor the Covid-10 outbreak in Indonesia.
-This code must be placed on the server because it must run 24 hours, you try this bot on @imyouruniverse_bot
+This bot is used to monitor the Covid-19 outbreak in Indonesia.
+This code must be placed on the server because it must run 24 hours, you can try this bot on @imyouruniverse_bot

 ## How to use
 Installing requests